cavemanenglish

 ⇒ Your book should not be less than 100 pages long unless you have special permission.

-⇒ You may choose books not on this list.
+⇒ You may choose books not on our Do Not Read list.

 ⇒ You should be able to answer questions about the book.

-⇒ If you’re reading a library book for your assessment or portfolio, make sure you complete the assessment or portfolio before the time you must return the book.
+⇒ If you’re reading a library book for your assessment or project, make sure you complete the assessment or project before the time you must return the book.

-⇒ ** This symbol indicates books which will be read as a class in seventh, eighth, or ninth grade, so must not be used for your seventh grade reading.
+⇒ In the book lists, there will be a symbol or other indication that a book will be read as a class in seventh, eighth, or ninth grade, so should not be used for your seventh grade reading assignments.

 Ms. Dorsey's Required Individual Reading --

-In addition to the reading we’ll do as a class and in small groups, students are required to read a novel (or other approved book) on their own each month.
+In addition to the reading we’ll do as a class and in small groups, students are required to read a novel (or other approved book) on their own twice a term.
 The book cannot be one read as a class.
 It must be grade level/student reading level appropriate and approved by a parent or guardian and by the teacher.
-The students will report weekly on their individual reading.
+The students may be asked to report weekly on their individual reading.
 Students should bring their books to class.
 There may be time in class to do individual reading.
-Each month they will also complete (mostly in class) a final assessment based on the outside reading.
-The reading and assessment will be worth 100 points or more.
+Twice a term they will also complete a final assessment based on the outside reading.
+The reading and assessment will be worth approximately points.

 Steps: